 The ensemble, excelling in early and contemporary classical music, will perform the concert “Music to Joy and Freedom” with works from Denmark, Latvia and Estonia.

 Formerly known as Efterklang, the band Liima continues to enjoy great popularity in Latvia.
-The concert will take place at the Von Stricka Villa – a mansion in Riga’s creative neighbourhood built into a unique event residence.
+The concert will take place at the Von Stricka Villa – a mansion in Riga’s creative neighbourhood rebuilt into a unique event venue.

-May 16-18, 2018 Interactive children’s theatre: The Endless Labyrinth in Daugavpils and Riga
+May 16-18, 2018, Interactive children’s theatre: The Endless Labyrinth in Riga and Madona

 The Endless Labyrinth from Danish Broadcast and film composer Mathias Madsen Munch is a captivating musical show, inviting the children to get actively involved in choosing the story’s development.